Pramilashanmugam/Restaurant/README.md

 * The Name Field accepts only alphabets and if any other character entered, a message asking user to enter only alphabets appears.
 * The Seat Field accepts only numbers > 0, negative numbers are not accepted.
 * The Phone Field accepts only numbers, if invalid input received a error message will guide user to enter only number.
 * The Date field only accepts current and future dates upto 6 months from the current date.
+Mondays are not accepted as restaurant is closed on mondays.
 * The Time field lists the time slots according the restaurant open time and is also validated along with the Date field so that it doesn't accept double bookings.
 * The Note Field can accept a maximum of 1000 character.
 * If the information entered does not pass validation, the Submit button directs the user back to the form.
 Error messages point out the fields not passed and an error alert is displayed on the bottom of each field.